mattr777/frontend-nanodegree-mobile-portfolio/README.md

 * <a href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization.html">Optimize images</a>
 * <a href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching.html">HTTP caching</a>

+## To run this demo
+* The first item to look at is simply the load time of index.html
+* The second item is found by clicking on the "Cam's Pizzeria" link in index.html.
+This will take you to pizza.html.
+* In pizza.html, the optimizations are related to scrolling the scroll bar and changing the slider under the text "What size pizza would you like?"

 ## Changes made to index.html
 1. I noticed an unclosed div element, so I decided to start with the w3 validator.
 I thought that invalid markup might take a little longer to parse.
 2. Added media tag to print css and async to Google Analytics script.